 It’s the feeling when you have no idea what to wear on a first date, and you know your mom would have the perfect outfit in mind.

-It’s the feeling when you are in a fight with your significant other and want to ask your mom how she would handle it.
+It’s the feeling when you are in a fight with your significant other.
+And want to ask your mom how she would handle it.

-It’s the feeling for the first, and every single milestone after, that your mom isn’t there for.
+And for the first, and every single milestone after, that your mom isn’t there for.

-It’s the feeling when you’re fighting with your girlfriends and just want to hear your mom’s opinion.
+It’s the feeling when you’re fighting with your girlfriends.
+And just want to hear your mom’s opinion.

-It’s the feeling when you cannot figure out what shoes to wear with your dress and your mom isn’t there to help you.
+And when you cannot figure out what shoes to wear with your dress and your mom isn’t there to help you.

 It’s the feeling of constantly missing your biggest fan, your best friend, your person.